SantiB17/FaceDetection/README.md

 Basic facial detection API.
-The API classifies the faces of myself, my friend Boris, and Kanye West.
+The API classifies the faces of myself (category 1), Kanye West (category 2), and can tell when a face presented fits neither of the categories.

 ## Motivation
  Prior to this project, I created some basic Data Science-related projects from ideas I found on Kaggle, Medium, YouTube, and other sites.
 Because these ideas weren't my own, I   didn't gain any sense of fulfillment from working on them.
 None of these projects were productionalized, which is something I had been interested in doing.
 While not original, I thought of making a basic facial detection API where I collected my own data and got my first taste of deep learning.